FREQUENTLY ASKED QUESTIONS

 Do we charge for duplicate tax bills?
 No.

 When is the tax sale?
-The tax sale will be September 23, 2016 in the Civic Center, room 301.
+The tax sale will be be announced at a later date.

 If a property happens to be under bankruptcy, is it still eligible for tax sale?
 Not unless the owner of that property is freed from bankruptcy prior to June 30.